 River cruising in Europe is now highly competitive, but Scenic prides itself on having fewer guests.
 There are about 150 compared with 180 on other similar sized ships, and a total all-inclusive policy.
 Once you step on board, there are no other charges.

 Our room had a very comfortable bed, a small “sun lounge” balcony (most river ships have only a French balcony) with two chairs, a mini-fridge with pop, water, wine and spirits, and snacks replenished daily.
-A personal butler is available for any request (ours, named Bora, was wonderful), free laundry is included, and there’s free wi-fi throughout the ship.
+A personal butler is available for any request (ours, named Bora, was wonderful), including free laundry, and there’s also free wi-fi throughout the ship.

 The high-res TV has many channels and movies available, and every guest has a Tailor-made GPS unit for guided tours.
 Most river ships now have a QuietVox for their tours, and we found the Scenic unit to be a bit large and cumbersome as well as difficult to charge.

-There are no extra charges for tours and gratuities on a Bordeaux river cruise with Scenic are included, and even electric-assisted bicycles are available at no cost.
+There are no extra charges for tours and gratuities on a Bordeaux river cruise with Scenic.
+Even electric-assisted bicycles are also available at no cost.
 If you like fine wine, this region of France is ideal for touring.
-The Bordeaux region, one of the best places to visit in France, with 10,000 wine producing chateaux, includes famous names like Médoc, Saint-Émilion, Graves, Pomerol, Entre-Deux-Mers and, for superb sweet wines, Sauternes.
+The Bordeaux region, one of the best places to visit in France, has 10,000 wine producing chateaux.
+It includes famous names like Médoc, Saint-Émilion, Graves, Pomerol, Entre-Deux-Mers and, for superb sweet wines, Sauternes.
 And its 120,000 hectares of vineyards also produce over 800 million bottles of wine annually.
 Surprisingly, that accounts for a quarter of total French production.

 All meals on the Scenic Diamond were accompanied by impressive French wines (even Moet Champagne for mimosas at breakfast).
 This was the first cruise of the spring season.
 Service was a bit chaotic the first evening, but the food and service improved as the week progressed.
 The lamb, beef, chicken, and pork dishes are wonderful, but all the fish varies in quality.